Git LFS

 Common Git LFS Commands

-List all patterns currently being tracked by Git LFS
+List all patterns currently being tracked by git lfs

 $ git lfs track